nliaudat/esp32_8ch_motor_shield/README.md

 ## Functionalities :
 * The card use a ESP32-WROOM-32D as logics and wifi connection.
 (You can get a 32U if you want an external antenna)
 * The software runs under esphome to be easy to customize and link with hass.io
-* Can be extended up to 16 channels
+* Can be extended up to 16 channels (I recommend to get 2 boards for better performances, but the shifts registers can be extended up to 4)
 * Use BEMF (back electromotive force) from motors to get endstops